 The event came to a close with a definite highlight: The panel discussion on end-to-end supply chain performance.
 Intensive discussions were held on how to future-proof the supply chain, with digitalization and collaboration as leading topics for in-depth debates.
 Exciting: The organizers’ response to interactive voting procedures, in which the audience was questioned live via slido.com.

 With its new solution for Supply Chain Performance Management, SupplyOn has hit the nerve of the industry.
 This cloud-based tool analyzes and evaluates various data sources, greatly increasing transparency in the supply chain.

 Conclusion: The Aviation Forum Hamburg provided a comprehensive orientation to the challenges of digitalization in a dynamic world.
 But above all, it has proven once again that it is not just the leading annual aerospace event for Germany, but goes far beyond that.
-It has become a must-attend event on the industry calendar.
+It has become an annual must-attend event on the industry calendar.